ghazi-f/DMLS_cheat_sheets/README.md

 ## The Present MindMaps
 I made these cheat sheets in order to better navigate and memorize all the knowledge in DMLS.
 Each PDF hereabove summarize one chapter from the book as a [Mind Map](https://en.wikipedia.org/wiki/Mind_map).
 To make them, I used [FreePlane](https://www.freeplane.org/), an open-source MindMapping tool which is pretty intuitive and fast to get a hang of.
 The ```.mm``` files are native FreePlane mindmaps which can be modified through it.
 Here's an example view of one of the Mind Maps:
 ![me](https://github.com/ghazi-f/DMLS_cheat_sheets/blob/main/DMLS%20Chapter%201%20Overview.png)
 :warning: this png has only been included to be displayed in the readme file.
-The actual MindMaps are the PDFs which ar vectorized and thus more zoomable.
+The actual MindMaps are the PDFs which are vectorized and thus more zoomable.

 ## Possible Future Changes and Contributions
 I may correct some typos or add some details I missed throughout the Chapters.
 However, if anyone feels like they would like to append their own knowledge to the diagrams, I will add a new shape to the diagram legends (next to examples and tools) as a marker for knowledge that's not part of the book.